FeatureBaseDB/java-pilosa/README.md

 // make sure the index and field exists on the server client.syncSchema(schema);

-// Send a SetBit query.
+// Send a Set query.
 PilosaException is thrown if execution of the query fails. client.query(myfield.set(5, 42));

 // Send a Row query.
 PilosaException is thrown if execution of the query fails.